Categories

 No Country for Old Men Explained

-Our primary mystery, then, is the exact nature of the sinister presence.
-And it isn’t easy to identify, because Sheriff Bell is a man of few words and doesn’t pontificate much on the matter.
+Our primary mystery, then, is the exact nature of this sinister presence.
+And it isn’t easy to identify, because Sheriff Bell is a man of few words.
+Fortunately, the Coens have given us a character that personifies what’s troubling him: the film’s primary antagonist, Anton Chigurh.

 Carson Wells (Woody Harrelson) is the only character with any real knowledge of Chigurh, and he tells us: